 - Make sure your SSN is on your return. - Be sure you enter your home telephone number in the space provided on the front of your return.
 If your daytime number is not the same as your home number, make sure you also include a daytime telephone number. - Check to make sure that your math is correct.
 A math error can cause delays in processing your return. - Make sure your NAME is on the return.
 If you received your return in the mail, use the peel-off label.
 If the label is not correct, do not use it. - Check the boxes to make sure you filled in all required boxes. - Sign your return and have your spouse sign if filing jointly. - Attach all required documents. - 1.
-Attach Form(s) W-2 as the last page of your return. - Write your SSN on the front of your check.
-Enclose your check with your return, but do not attach your check to the return.
+Attach Form(s) W-2 after the last page of your return. - 2.
+Write your SSN on the front of your check.
+Attach your check to the front of your return in the upper left hand corner where indicated.